dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/4-actions/20-format/index.md

 # EntityFormatter

-Given a saved item, validates that it respects the schema of the `Entity`, applies transformations backward and hide hidden attributes:
+Given a transformed item, validates that it respects the schema of the `Entity`, applies transformations backward and hide hidden attributes:

 ```ts
 import { EntityFormatter } from 'dynamodb-toolbox/entity/actions/format'